StatPhysBio/zernikegrams/README.md

 ```
 conda install zernikegrams -c statphysbio -c conda-forge
 ```
-This installs zernikegrams (our package) and it's dependencies in an existing conda environment.
+This installs zernikegrams (our package) and its dependencies in an existing conda environment.
+Common issues:
+- *dssp requires libzlib >=1.3.1 but everything else requires libzlib <1.3* Fix: make sure to install with -c statphysbio before -c bioconda. statphysbio specifically builds a version of dssp for this reason!
+(But bio conda )

 ### Requirements
 Zernikegrams is distributed through the anaconda package manager, which provides most dependencies in most cases.
 Notable exceptions include:
 - `foldcomp`, which is optional and only necessary if using `--foldcomp` with `structural-info`.
 If you are, you probably already have it installed, but you can install it with `pip install foldcomp` if not.
-- A modern GCC compiler.
-Most machines have one already, but if you see cryptic messages referencing "GLIBCXX_3.4.30 not found", try `conda install libstdcxx-ng -conda-forge` (if on Linux).
 - `argparse`, which comes with almost all Python distributions, but (apparently) not all and is (apparently) not installable with conda.
 Try `pip install argparse`.

 ### Supported Platforms